devshah2/Research-Panel-Quality-Evaluator/README.md

 # Research-Panel-Project
+Web scraping tool that gains intellegent information about the quality of a given research panel.
-Python program that finds average h-index, number of citations, i-10 index.
+Finds average h-index, number of citations, and i-10 index of each judge of the panel to make further evaluations.

 ## Usage:
 Use this in order to scrape website for data: